“Let’s get an Airbnb so that we can cook our own meals.”

 Does the idea of making extra money by listing your spare room sound like something that you might be interested in?
 Let’s get started.

-Why should you list your place on Airbnb for extra money?
+Why should you host on Airbnb for extra money?

 You’re probably seeing ads everywhere about how you can make money with Airbnb.
 You’re just wondering if this is the right for you…